Hogwarts & Muggles:

 Well, after all, the prospect of returning to Hogwarts to sit and listen to Binns drone on about Goblin wars is hardly a compelling prospect, is it?

-Indeed, even the restriction of being unable to openly use magic for the first year after dropping out after failing the OWLs in one’s first attempt is less likely to feel unproductive than that.
+Indeed, even the restriction of being unable to openly use magic for the a few months of one’s first year after one drops out after failing the OWLs in one’s first attempt is less likely to feel unproductive than that.